 Corridor Context

 CBAs are a key tool in our Community Protection programme.
 We advocate for CBAs at every major corridor project, provide model templates, and support communities in negotiation.
-CBAs signed through our facilitation are recorded source-verified via our evidence archive, creating permanent, publicly verifiable records of commitments.
+CBAs signed through our facilitation are recorded source-reviewed via our source library, creating permanent, publicly verifiable records of commitments.

 How CBAs Work